 - Student must be 26 years of age or younger.

 The student must apply and be admitted to the College or University.
-The employee must complete and submit an Application for Educational Benefits form as follows:
+The faculty or staff member must complete and submit an Application for Educational Benefits form as follows:

 Additional Program Information

-- The college or university must be a four-year institution and must be accredited.
-Notre Dame’s reference source for determining if the institution meets that criteria is the College Board Handbook
+- The college or university must be a four-year institution and must be an accredited college or university.
+Notre Dame’s reference source for determining if the institution meets that criteria is the College Board (www.collegeboard.org).

 - All tuition grants or scholarships provided from any other source are deducted from the total tuition before computing the University’s grant.